mmbman/Katagiri/1983-08-24-Blue-Cliff-Record-Case-46-Talk-2.md

 If the birds are buddha nature, [do the] birds have a kind of lamp of buddha, a kind of “avocado seed”?
 No, I don’t think so. *Buddha* means human beings and birds and trees are all the same.
 That means no particular form of the self.
 That is equality.
 That is egolessness.

-So, according the *Genjokoan*, Dogen Zenji says, “When the ten thousand dharmas are without self, there are no delusions, no enlightenment, no buddhas, no creatures, no life and no death.”
+So, according the *Genjokoan*, Dōgen Zenji says, “When the ten thousand dharmas are without self, there are no delusions, no enlightenment, no buddhas, no creatures, no life and no death.”
 Very naturally, you can see the real picture of the microphone, real picture of the trees.
 That is really no-self.

 *No-self* means that everything has a certain reason why they exist.
 Even devils.
 Even trees, even birds.
 They have a reason why they exist, completely beyond human speculation, good or bad, right or wrong.
 So they exist, exactly.
 That is called buddha nature.